SAP-samples/hana-xsa-live-reporting/README.md

 1. Create a connection to your HANA Analytics Adapter entry endpoint called `HANALIVE`. **Note that the models currently depend on the connection being called HANALIVE**.
 This can be adapter later.

 # LICENSE
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).